-European firms to run Wales' trains
+New £5bn contract to run Wales' trains

-Wales' trains to be run by European firms KeolisAmey
+Wales' rail and Metro franchise to be run by KeolisAmey

 A £5bn contract to run Wales' rail service for the next 15 years has been awarded to two European firms, who will run it jointly.